-Dr. Birx says Trump’s idea to inject disinfectant haunts her: ‘I still think about it every day’
+Birx says Trump’s idea to inject disinfectant haunts her: ‘I still think about it every day’

 The former coronavirus response coordinator in the Trump White House, Deborah Birx, who sat silently as the president made those remarks last year during a news conference, said in an interview with ABC News on Monday that the moment still haunts her.

-“Frankly, I didn’t know how to handle that episode” she told ABC News’ Terry Mora.
+“Frankly, I didn’t know how to handle that episode,” she told ABC News’s Terry Mora.

 “I still think about it every day.”

-When President Donald Trump asked Birx for her input on the possibility of using disinfectant or the use of ultraviolent light to cure covid-19, the disease caused by the coronavirus, she only spoke briefly to say neither could be used “as a treatment.”
+When President Donald Trump asked Birx for her input on the possibility of using disinfectant or the use of ultraviolet light to cure covid-19, the disease caused by the coronavirus, she only spoke briefly to say neither could be used “as a treatment.”

 On Monday, Birx tried to explain her near-silence, arguing that her long experience of military service and training had kicked in.